TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/BackendModuleApi/Index.rst

 .. index:: icon, iconIdentifier
 `'iconIdentifier'` versus `'icon'`
    `'iconIdentifier'` is the better and more modern way to go.
-It should always be used for core icons.
+It should always be used for Core icons.
 Other icons however need to be registered first at the IconRegistry to create identifiers.
 Note that `'icon'` still works.
 Within custom packages it is easier to use.
 Example::